muhamed-didovic/shortener-frank/README.md

      */
     'routes' => [
         /*
-         * Route used to store url
+         * Route used to store url with post request */
-         */
         'post_short_route' => 'short',

         /*
-         * Rotued to get shortend url
+         * Route to get shortend url with get request */
-         */
         'get_short_route'  => 'short',

         /*
-         * Route to get status of url provided
+         * Route to get status of url provided with get request */
-         */
         'get_stats_route'  => 'stats',